ekryski/caress-client/README.md

 ### Background ###
 Thus far touch events have mainly only been supported on some mobile browsers.
 Firefox (as of version 4) is an exception in the desktop department and supports a mode where you can enable touch support (however it is a bit of a secret).
 Chrome's emulation of touch support, frankly just doesn't work.

 For most of us this doesn't really cut it.
-I want multi-touch support on my desktop dammit and across all browsers!
+I want multi-touch support on my desktop dammit!
+And across all browsers!
 This is what the aim of this library is.
-Using Caress Client in conjunction with the cross platform [Caress Server](https://github.com/ekryski/caress-server/) + some hardware that spits out TUIO, you too can have multi-touch support in your browser!
+Using Caress Client + [Caress Server](https://github.com/ekryski/caress-server/) + some hardware that spits out TUIO, you too can have multi-touch support in your browser!

 ## Getting Started

 ### Client
 You need to include a few client side libraries in your html file.
 They are:

-    <script src="jquery-1.8.1.min.js"></script>`
+    <script src="jquery-1.8.1.min.js"></script>
     <script src="underscore-1.3.3.min.js"></script>
     <script src="socket.io-0.9.10.min.js"></script>
     <script src="caress-client.js"></script>